-The club owns and maintains the Sullivan Observatory which is located just northeast of the city of Keene.
-The observatory was constructed back in the fall of 1970.
+The club owns and maintains the Sullivan Observatory which is located just northeast of the city of Keene, NH.
+The observatory was constructed in the fall of 1970.

-Specific directions to the Observatory may be obtained by contacting Bob Taylor, club Secretary.
+Specific directions to the Sullivan Observatory may be obtained by contacting the club Secretary.

 Chris Chase, of West Swanzey, stands next to a 12 and one half inch Newtonian reflector telescope designed and built by the astronomy club.
 He was replacing the finder scope on the telescope at the club's Sullivan Observatory.
 In the foreground is a 9 and one quarter inch Schmidt-Cassegrain reflector telescope.
 [Photo taken by Michael Moore of the Keene Sentinel Staff]